zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/get-notified-when-chef-client-runs/3/_index.md

 end
 ```

 This rule matches `run_converge`, which means it is processed when `chef-client` runs on a node.
 The `when true` part means that the rule is always processed.
 The `then` part activates the `send_email` notification that you created in the previous step.
-The second part of the `notify` statement is the message body. `{{ message.run.node_name }}` is replaced with the name of the node when the email message is created.
+The second part of the `notify` statement is the message body. <code ng-non-bindable>{{ message.run.node_name }}</code> is replaced with the name of the node when the email message is created.

 Click **Save** and you are brought back to the list of rules.